preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 What should be considered underused content is defined in the Metrics settings, see link above.

-Regarding Reach: How well do we reach our target audience based on what we expect.
-The metric can be configured to a specific scope of pages and have a target nr of users
+Regarding Reach: How well we reach our target audience based on what we expect.
+The metric can be configured to a specific scope of pages and have a target number of users.

 .. image:: admin-dashboard-reach.png